kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 ```
 baseurl = http://installrepo.kaltura.org/releases/rhel7/RPMS/$basearch/
 ```

+Also note that version 7 no longer has MySQL server and instead includes MariaDB in its official repos.

 RHEL/CentOS 7 is currently in beta stages, bug reports are most welcomed.

 #### MySQL Install and Configuration